tyler-meier/Grid-Games/doc/plan/usecases/API_EXAMPLES/VALID_SWITCH_DESCRIPTION.md

 will be done via the Controller in the steps described below:

-1. User selects two cells they want to check.
+1. User selects two cells they want to switch
-2. Through binding, when the user selects two cells, the player.setNewMoveButton is triggered, which will call engine.updateBoard() on the backend, from the Controller.
+2. Player knows that two selected cells constitutes a complete “move”, so it calls the event handler passed to it with the method Player.setNewMoveButton
+3. This triggers the method Engine.updateBoard()
-3. Internal calls in Engine validate the move, and generate an updated grid for the frontend.
+4. Engine finds the selected cells and performs game functions on them (Internal calls in Engine validate the move, and generate an updated grid for the frontend)